How To Do The Chest-Building Dumbbell Flye

 Avoid the arch

 You may see elite-level powerlifters arch their back when performing chest exercises like the bench press.
-Don’t attempt to emulate them – remember that the goal of powerlifting is moving a weight from A to B with sufficient force.
-Your goal is in recruiting and targeting muscle fibres to elicit new growth.
+Don’t attempt to emulate them—remember that the goal of powerlifting is moving a weight from A to B with sufficient force.
+Your goal is to recruit and target muscle fibres to elicit new growth.

 Keep your elbows bent

 Be sure not to straighten your arms fully and lock them out.
-This takes the emphasis off the pectoral muscle fibres and channels the load you are lifting into the elbow and shoulder joints.
+This takes the emphasis off the pectoral muscle fibers and channels the load you are lifting into the elbow and shoulder joints.
 This increases injury risk and doesn’t activate the chest enough.

 Don’t overstretch